Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Preliminaries

 \subsection{Model Simplification for MTD Design}

-To design the MTD against FDI attacks, most of the literature relies on either DC or simplified AC power system models \cite{liu2018reactance, zhang2019analysis, liu2020optimal, lakshminarayana2021cost, zhang2021strategic, li2019feasibility, liu2019joint} and then verifies the performance on the full AC model.
-Here we adopt the simplified AC model based on the linearized measurement equation.
-Compared with the DC model, the simplified AC model can reflect on different state values with the branch resistance also considered.
+To design the MTD against FDI attacks, most of the literature relies on DC or simplified AC power system models \cite{liu2018reactance, zhang2019analysis, liu2020optimal, lakshminarayana2021cost, zhang2021strategic, li2019feasibility, liu2019joint} and then verifies the performance on the full AC model.
+Here, we adopt the simplified AC model based on the linearised measurement equation.
+Compared with the DC model, the simplified AC model can reflect different state values with branch resistance also considered.

 In detail, the first-order Taylor expansion can be established around a stationary state $\bm{\nu}_0$: